jamescoleuk/minimal_web/README.md

 Askama is great for detecting drift between the template and the code, but the templates aren't stored next to the code.
 This is a bit crap, because you've got to look in two places.
 Code that changes together should live together.
 I've looked at libraries that provide macros to build HTML, but that is a too insuffrably rubbish way of doing HTML.
 In the absence of JSX for Rust the best I can do is keep the directory structures aligned by convention.

+## Routes
+1. GET    / - redirect to /forecast
+2. GET    /forecast/ show a list of all forecasts
+3. GET    /forecast/create show the forecast creation page
+4. POST   /forecast/create - create the new forecast
+4. GET    /forecast/1 - show forecast with id=1.
+Render what's been set up so far.
+4. DELETE /forecast/1 - delete forecast with id=1
+4. POST   /forecast/1 - update forecast with id=1